 Identity theft can have serious consequences, including damage to your credit score and lost funds.
-Unfortunately, if you lose your Social Security card and the wrong people get ahold of it this puts you at serious risk of your identity being stolen.
+Unfortunately, if you lose your Social Security card and the wrong people get ahold of it, this puts you at serious risk of your identity being stolen.
 Here's why losing your card is a big problem and what to do if this happens to you, including recommendations for the best identity theft protection.

 5 steps to take if your Social Security card is lost